I’m Pat McClendon

 - The stronger a nurse’s capacity for authentic caring connections, the less burnout, caring fatigue, attrition

-- The more nurse leaders are connected with their authentic caring leader selves the less nurse leader despair and the stronger and more fulfilled they are.
+- The more nurse leaders are connected with their own humanity and authentic caring leader selves the less nurse leader despair and the stronger and more fulfilled they are.

 I share my personal leadership journey in Getting Real About Caring.

-It’s a practice that makes authentic caring leadership doable in everyday work settings.
+Conversations that are doable in everyday work settings.

 Getting Real About Caring